WhiteflagProtocol/whiteflag-java/docs/md/packages.md

 such as the Whiteflag message definitions.
 This seperates the core protocol functionality from implementation-specific design decisions as much as possible.

+The `org.whiteflag.protocol.util` package contains utilities used by the main protocol classes, but that are not part of the external interface and also not part of the protocol core, e.g. data conversions, such as conversion of Whiteflag message to and from JSON.